nuxt/content/starters/docs/content/writing.md

 ## Markdown

-> All the data you define in the header will be injected into the document.
+- Data defined in the header will be injected into the document
+- Body is converted to JSON AST
+- Table of Contents is generated from headings
+- Code blocks are highlighted
+- Headings are auto-linked

 A file `content/home.md`: